5orenso/ffe-api/README.md

 ```

-## Error Codes
+## HTTP Status Codes

-We use standard HTTP codes in our responses.
+We use standard HTTP status codes in our responses.

 Example of the mos† common codes are:
 - __200__ for successful GET requests.